 he program looks at how drivers should prepare their vehicles, the importance of carrying a

 traveling kit and tips for driving in icy conditions.

 Paul Braun with TxDOT said, "I-40, I-27, U.S. 87, U.S 287 and a lot of the state highways are go-through for people coming through here during their holiday travels.
 These are roadways that we take extra emphasis to make sure they stay clear so we can keep them open and as safe as possible for travelers."

 Some tips from the departments newest program include: "Make sure you have some warm clothing, make sure you have what we call a winter-survival kit" Braun said.
 "Also while you're driving, do not use cruise control."

-The P otter County Sheriff's Department also sent out a text alert, and says speed is still one of its major concerns for in-town drivers this winter.
+County Sheriff's Department also sent out a text alert, and says speed is still one of its major concerns for in-town drivers this winter.